anikomt/ApiTaskQuandoo/README.md

 I would like to sincerely thank you for the given opportunity to show my skills.
 I enjoyed the time spent on executing the task and find it very usefull and educating for myself!
 I read more into autromation testing and tried different approaches to complete the task in a better way, however I understand it is still not perfect, so **I would really appreciate if you provide me tips and comments on how to improve my work.**
-I hope I will have the chance to talk to you in person and show my motivation to work in Quandoo!
+I hope I will have a chance to talk to you in person and show my motivation to work in Quandoo!

-Kindly note that as the UI task description says "_Design a test suite for **login functionality**_" I concentrated on implementing corresponding cases, meanwhile there are other page objects and functionality features (such as "Logout" button for example) that can be tested, so just let me know if those test cases should be implemented as well and I will add them.
+Kindly note that as the UI task description says "_Design a test suite for **login functionality**_" I concentrated on implementing corresponding test cases, meanwhile there are other page objects and functionality features (such as "Logout" button for example) that can be tested, so just let me know if those test cases should be implemented as well and I will add them.

 API task can also be implemented in different ways, so if it should be done in other way from what I've done, let me know as well, so I can change it.
 My solution can be described by the following flow: